prateek-joonix/CloudGauge/README.md

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](LICENSE)

+## Versions

+* **Stable (`main` branch):** This is the well-tested, general availability (GA) version of CloudGauge.
+It supports organization-level scanning with a manual ID input.
+* **Beta (`beta` branch):** This branch contains new and experimental features.
+The current beta includes:
+    * Scanning for Folders and Projects in addition to Organizations.
+    * A dynamic UI that automatically lists available resources to scan.

+**To use the beta version, select the `beta` branch from the dropdown menu at the top of this page before downloading the code.**

 # **CloudGauge**

 **Note:** This is not an officially supported Google product.
 This project is not eligible for the [Google Open Source Software Vulnerability Rewards Program](https://bughunters.google.com/open-source-security).